MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Get-EnabledIntentName.md

 ## DESCRIPTION

-Gets the intent enabled for Accelerated Networking Management.
+Retrieves the enabled intent for Accelerated Networking Management.

 ## EXAMPLES